Reacting to a Peer Bankruptcy Announcement: Tension in Financial Reporting

-This paper investigates if and how a peer’s bankruptcy affects financial reporting by other firms within the industry.
-Prior research documents that the bankruptcy filing of a peer firm has a negative capital market effects on other firms within the industry (lower stock market value and higher cost of debt).
-We argue that firms within an industry experiencing peer bankruptcies may modify their financial reporting to mitigate such negative capital market effects.
-Using a large sample from 1980 to 2018, we find that firms exhibit more conservatism in financial reporting following a peer firm bankruptcy filing.
-The result is robust to the exclusion of distressed industries, the 2000 dot-com crash period, and the 2008 financial crisis period.
-The results are insignificant for placebo bankruptcies one and two years before the actual bankruptcies.
-Further analysis shows that the spillover effects are more pronounced for firms in low concentrated industries, for firms that undertake new equity or debt financing, and for firms with a higher percentage of independent directors.
+Through this paper we investigate if and how a peer’s bankruptcy affects financial reporting by other firms within the industry.
+Prior research documents that the bankruptcy filing of a peer firm has negative capital market effects on other firms within the industry (lower stock market value and higher cost of debt).
+We argue that firms within an industry experiencing peer bankruptcies modify their financial reporting to mitigate such negative capital market effects.
+However, tension arises as to whether such modification is toward more conservative accounting or the opposite.
+Using a large sample from 1980 to 2018, we find that following a peer firm bankruptcy filing, other firms within the industry exhibit a rise in conditional conservatism in their financial reporting.
+Our findings are robust to a battery of tests including the exclusion of distressed industries, the 2000 dot-com crash period, and the 2008 financial crisis period as well as employing an alternative proxy for conditional conservatism.
+The results are not significant for placebo bankruptcies one and two years before the actual bankruptcies.
+Further analyses show that the spillover effects are more pronounced for firms in industries with low concentration, those that exhibit higher leverage , and ones with strong governance mechanisms.

 Keywords: Accounting conservatism, Bankruptcy, Spillover effects, Financial reporting